Pomax/are-we-flying/docs/index.md

   const small = constrainMap(trimLimit, 5, 20, SMALL_TRIM, LARGE_TRIM);
   const trimStep = 10 * small;

-  // What are our vertical speed parameters? const { verticalSpeed: VS, dVS } = state;
+  // What are our current vertical speed parameters? const { verticalSpeed: VS, dVS } = state;
+  const maxVS = DEFAULT_MAX_VS;

-  // What *should* they be in order to maintain our intended altitude? const targetAltitude = autopilot.modes[ALTITUDE_HOLD];
+  // And what should those parameters be, instead, if want to maintain our altitude? let { targetVS } = await getTargetVS(autopilot, state, maxVS);
-  const altDiff = targetAltitude - state.altitude;
-  const maxVS = 1000;
-  const targetVS = constrainMap(altDiff, -200, 200, -maxVS, maxVS);
   const diff = targetVS - VS;

+  let update = 0;

-  // Just like before: update the trim to nudge us towards the correct vertical speed: trim.y += constrainMap(diff, -maxVS, maxVS, -trimStep, trimStep);
+  // Just like before: update the trim to nudge us towards the correct vertical speed: update += constrainMap(diff, -maxVS, maxVS, -trimStep, trimStep);

-  // And if we accelerating too much, counter-act that a little: const maxdVS = constrainMap(abs(diff), 0, 100, 0, DEFAULT_MAX_dVS);
+  // And if we're accelerating too much, counter-act that a little: const maxdVS = constrainMap(abs(diff), 0, 100, 0, DEFAULT_MAX_dVS);
-  const dVSovershoot = exceeds(dVS, maxdVS);
-  trim.y -= constrainMap(dVSovershoot, -maxdVS, maxdVS, -trimStep, trimStep);
+  update -= constrainMap(dVS, -maxdVS, maxdVS, -trimStep / 2, trimStep / 2);

-  // Finally, apply this new trim: autopilot.set("ELEVATOR_TRIM_POSITION", trim.y);
+  // Finally, apply the new trim value: autopilot.set("ELEVATOR_TRIM_POSITION", trim.y);
+}

+// This function determines what our target vertical speed should
+// be in order to reach our desired stable flight.
+For now, this
+// function simply sets the target VS to zero, but that's going to
+// change almost immediate after we test this code, because we'll
+// discover that you can't really "hold an altitude" if you don't
+// actually write down what altitude you should be holding =) async function getTargetVS(autopilot, state, maxVS) {
+  let targetVS = DEFAULT_TARGET_VS;
+  // So: we'll be putting some more code here *very* soon. return { targetVS };
 }
 ```